caltechlibrary/metagenesys/README.md

 Authors and history
 ---------------------------

-In this section, list the authors and contributors to your software project.
-Adding additional notes here about the history of the project can make it more interesting and compelling.
-This is also a place where you can acknowledge other contributions to the work and the use of other people's software or tools.

 Acknowledgments
 ---------------

 This work was funded by the California Institute of Technology Library.

-(If this work was also supported by other organizations, acknowledge them here.
-In addition, if your work relies on software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.)

 <div align="center">
   <br>